The 36-Hour Day

 What is the The 36-Hour Day channel on Sandwich?

-nb/36hourday is Sandwich's curated channel for the 36-hour day — part of the Sandwich Generation category.
-It collects resources, posts, related providers, and community discussion specifically about the 36-hour day for families caring for aging parents.
+The 36-Hour Day is Sandwich's curated channel for the 36-hour day — part of the Sandwich Generation category.
+It collects resources, posts, related providers, printable checklists, and community discussion for families caring for aging parents.

 Who should follow nb/36hourday?